jabittegerne/jabittegerne/README.md

 + 🐭 Based in Dortmund, Germany
 + 🌱 Currently learning to code

-✨ I am new here!
-Starting something new can be scary, so I appreciate any help you can provide, whether it's sharing tips, answering questions, or just being friendly.
+✨Starting something new can be scary, so I appreciate any help you can provide, whether it's sharing tips, answering questions, or just being friendly.
 <em>Thank you for your support!</em> ✨